raspberrypilearning/zombie-apocalypse-map/en/step_9.md

 ## Log your locations

-Once you've created your map with the nifty map creator you just build, you want to be able to keep it and use it in the event of a zombie apocalypse.
+Once you've created your map with the nifty map creator you just built, you want to be able to keep it and use it in the event of a zombie apocalypse.
 We need to be able to log the locations you chose and what was at each location, and for this we'll use the JavaScript console log.

 + Open the JavaScript console in your web browser